Islamic History - From 7TH To 19TH Century

 Literature

-Alif Laylah wa-Laylah (One Thousand and One Nights) is one of the most famous book of this age, popular in both East and West.
-Aladdin, Ali Baba and Sinbad are its famous characters.
+Alif Laylah wa-Laylah (One Thousand and One Nights) is one of the most famous books of this age, popular in both East and West.
+Its famous characters are Aladdin, Ali Baba, and Sinbad.

 Laylah and Majnun is the most famous Arabic romantic poetry book.
-Many later romantic stories were written after taking impression from this story.
+Many later romantic stories were influenced by this story.

 Philosophy